mgonzalezo/CKA-Preparation/README.md

 When it comes to comparing these two programs, my answer will always be the same: it depends.

-It depends what is your current role and how deep you want to go into Kubernetes. **Developers** might consider CKAD as a first step and then move to CKA for full knowledge. **DevOps or Infrastructure engineers** may consider CKA as a good chance to test their Linux & Docker Knowledge.
+It depends what your current role is and how deep you want to go into Kubernetes. **Developers** might consider CKAD as a first step and then move to CKA for full knowledge. **DevOps or Infrastructure engineers** may consider CKA as a good chance to test their Linux & Docker Knowledge as well.

 Which one is more difficult?
 Personally, **I found CKA more difficult than CKAD exam**, not for the level of questions, but the way the questions were presented (and in some cases, redacted).
-Sometimes I found myself guessing between two or three options for one question of CKA, while for CKAD I knew from the first time what I needed to do.
+Sometimes I found myself guessing between two or three options for one question during CKA exam, while for CKAD I knew what I had to do from the beginning.
 However, it may be different based on your background and study plan.

 # 6. FINAL WORDS